2009 Superettan

-The Superettan 2009 was the ninth season of Sweden's second-tier football league.
+The 2009 Superettan was part of the 2009 Swedish football season, and the tenth season of Superettan, Sweden's second-tier football division in its current format.
+A total of 16 teams contested the league..
 The season began on 11 April 2009 and ended on 24 October 2009.

 The top 2 teams qualified directly for promotion to Allsvenskan, the third played a play-off against the fourteenth from Allsvenskan to decide who qualified to play in Allsvenskan 2010.

 The bottom 2 teams qualified directly for relegation to Division 1, the thirteenth and the fourteenth played a play-off against the numbers two from Division 1 Södra and Division 1 Norra to decide who qualified to play in Superettan 2010.